andey-robins/lectures/ssd/01-start-slides.md

 - Webpages are hard, so what if there was a way to act like they used older ideas?
 - Angular was the first popular framework to emerge for building web applcations
+- Combine individual pieces componentwise

+## Stuxnet is First Observed (2010)

+- Malicious cyber worm developed by the USA
+- Hyper-targeted malware which could destroy nuclear centrifuge's
+- Used to cripple the nuclear program of Iran

 ## Microservices (2012)

+- Having everything in one massive monolith makes things a little difficult, wouldn't it be cool if we could write small, individual parts and plug them all together?
+- When they work, it's almost like magic
+- When they don't, it's often nearly impossible to figure out why
+- Work well for massive organizations where engineering teams aren't able to directly communicate all the time
+- Rely on rigorous design documents

 ## Electron (2013)